-- (5) Includes 206,509 shares of common stock owned directly, 12,796 shares of common stock owned as custodian for minor children (as to which shares he disclaims any beneficial ownership interest) and 13,977 shares of common stock owned by a foundation over which he has shared voting and dispositive power. - (6) Includes 180,811 shares of common stock owned directly, 41,223 shares of common stock owned as custodian for minor children (as to which shares he disclaims any beneficial ownership interest), 1,499,968 shares of common stock owned by Gould Investors and 13,977 shares of common stock owned by a foundation over which he has shared voting and dispositive power. - (7) Includes 82,611 shares of common stock owned directly, 3,167 shares of common stock owned by his IRA and profit sharing trust, of which he is the sole beneficiary, and 173,250 shares of common stock owned by pension trusts over which he has shared voting and dispositive power.
-Does not include 500 shares of common stock owned by his wife, as to which shares he disclaims any beneficial ownership interest. - (8) Includes 43,464 shares of common stock owned directly and 110 shares of common stock owned as custodian for a minor child (as to which shares he disclaims any beneficial ownership interest).
-Does not include 4,052 shares of common stock owned by his wife, and an aggregate of 220 shares owned by two other children as to which shares he disclaims any beneficial ownership interest. - (9) Includes 68,085 shares of common stock owned directly and 1,266 shares of common stock owned as custodian for minor child (as to which shares he disclaims any beneficial ownership interest). - (10) Address is 60 Cutter Mill Road, Great Neck, NY 11021. - (11) As of December 31, 2011, based (other than with respect to percentage ownership) on information set forth in a Schedule 13G/A filed with the SEC on February 13, 2012 by Black Rock, Inc. Black Rock's business address is 40 East 52nd Street, New York, NY 10022.
+- (6) Includes 215,109 shares of common stock owned directly, 1,546,707 shares of common stock owned by Gould Investors, 5,069 shares of common stock owned as custodian for minor children (as to which shares he disclaims any beneficial ownership interest) and 13,977 shares of common stock owned by a foundation over which he has shared voting and dispositive power.
+Does not include 10,003 shares owned by his child over age 18. - (7) Includes 186,206 shares of common stock owned directly, 1,546,707 shares of common stock owned by Gould Investors and 13,977 shares of common stock owned by a foundation over which he has shared voting and dispositive power.
+Does not include 41,223 shares owned by his children over age 18. - (8) Includes 91,211 shares of common stock owned directly, 3,167 shares of common stock owned by his IRA and profit sharing trust, of which he is the sole beneficiary, and 173,250 shares of common stock owned by pension trusts over which he has shared voting and dispositive power.
+Does not include 500 shares of common stock owned by his wife, as to which shares he disclaims any beneficial ownership interest. - (9) Includes 43,195 shares of common stock owned directly and 110 shares of common stock owned as custodian for a minor child (as to which shares he disclaims any beneficial ownership interest).
+Does not include 4,000 shares of common stock owned by his wife as to which shares he disclaims any beneficial ownership interest. - (10) Includes 70,560 shares of common stock owned directly and held in a margin account and 1,266 shares of common stock owned as custodian for minor child (as to which shares he disclaims any beneficial ownership interest). - (11) Includes 2,500 shares held in his IRA account. - (12) Address is 60 Cutter Mill Road, Great Neck, NY 11021. - (13) As of December 31, 2012, based (other than with respect to percentage ownership) on information set forth in Amendment No. 2 to Schedule 13G filed with the SEC on February 11, 2013 by BlackRock, Inc. BlackRock's business address is 40 East 52nd Street, New York, NY 10022.